Alumnus Profiled: Demetris Zenetos

 Current Position: Head of Strategic Planning, Qatar Football Association

-Born in Boston, Demetris Zenetos graduated from Deree in 1995 with a Bachelor of Science in Marketing Management, while at the same time, working in sales within the construction industry.
-Moving back to Boston that same year, he began an MBA with concentration in Information Technology at the Frank Sawyer School of Management in Suffolk University.
-Upon graduation, Demetris started working at the National Bank of Greece (US operations) and later in State Street Bank Corporation, where he was able to compliment his graduate education with hands-on banking operations and client relationship management.
-In 2000, he moved back to Greece and continued his banking career in French institution BNP PARIBAS Securities Services, assuming the role of Project Coordinator for a series of process re-engineering projects.
+Born in Boston, Demetris Zenetos graduated from Deree in 1995 with a Bachelor of Science in Marketing Management.
+Demetris returned to the US in 1996 for his MBA at the Frank Sawyer School of Management at Suffolk University.
+Upon graduation, Demetris worked at the National Bank of Greece (US) and later in State Street Bank Corporation.
+In 2000, he moved back to Greece to work for BNP PARIBAS Securities Services, assuming the role of Project Coordinator for a series of process re-engineering projects, thus cementing his career change into Project Management.

 Q.: What are three enduring lessons you learned during your studies at Deree?